High-Order-Quarterwave-Society/TC2E-115-Subwoofer/README.md

 # Working Range
 The Type C2E-115 has a 38Hz (Fb) tuning and working range shall be 40hz to 120hz.
 (35hz to 140hz with four or more) Recomended crossover setting depends on the driver used, but a basic setting can be set with a 35hz 4th order Butterworth Highpass filter (24dB/BW HPF) and a 80 - 120hz Butterworth 4th order low pass filter (24dB/BW LPF).
 We encourage the user to adjust the frequency range and filter based on their application.

+# MK1 update
+Inclusion of a triangle shape cone compensation/compression ratio brace in the throath of the LTR, it also adds strength to the backpanel and prevent resonances in the panel.
+The space inside the compensator can be used to add a connector dish.

 Other designs using the Paraflex principles where made for midrange and infrasonic frequency ranges.
 There are always new concepts and designs in progress on the [HOQWS facebook page](https://www.facebook.com/groups/bassaz/).

-*3D view of the Mk1 revision by Philip van Heijningen (OHA Sound Systems).
-Which contains a cone phase/compensator for extended upper range.
+*3D view of the Mk1 revision by Philip van Heijningen.
+Which improved compresion ration of the LTR with a cone compensator.
 3D design by Ty Cention (KaiRonex):*
 ![TC2E-115 subwoofer](https://github.com/High-Order-Quarterwave-Society/TC2E-115/blob/master/TCE2-115-3D-view-001.png)
 ![TC2E-115 subwoofer](https://github.com/High-Order-Quarterwave-Society/TC2E-115/blob/master/TCE2-115-3D-view-002.png)